-One of the worst “side effects” of adapting to ketosis is something called “keto flu”.
+One of the worst “side effects” of adapting to a keto diet is something called “keto flu”.
 It is not really a flu but does have a number of similar symptoms.

 Hopefully you are reading this ahead of time and can learn how to avoid keto flu because it is not a necessary part of keto!
 There are many people who never feel any of these symptoms, and you don’t need to either, especially if you take the recommended steps outline below.